tuxfuxch/yarc/readme.md

 For screens with less than 700px width, the list items are shown not as tiles, it is a list with one item per line.

 ###Swipe gestures
-Through swipe and tab gestures, you can control your XBMC.
+Through swipe and tab gestures, you can control your Kodi.
 Use the grey field to do it with the following gestures.
 Multi touch gestures (two fingers or pinch) are not implemented due to support of old devices.... sorry.

 Make sure, that you don't accidentally stop the playing media when you want to scroll down.
 Use the space on the right side to scroll.